dxe/dxesf-docs/docs/index.md

 ## 9. Amendment of Bylaws

-These bylaws may be amended at any regular Chapter meeting by a 2/3 vote, provided that the amendment was submitted in writing at the previous regular meeting.
+These bylaws may be amended by a motion to *Amend Something Previously Adopted*.